| Dietary Calcium has recently been associated with weight loss. More

 evidence by far, suggests safety and benefit for RDA, and even somewhat

+higher levels for the general population.
 Since we have presented statistical findings, we cannot appropriately

 determine which patients will respond.
 It is likely that a portion